 License plate recognition cameras are cameras that are made specifically to identify vehicles due to their higher resolution and strategic placement.
 LPR security cameras, like the ones we use at Zaladium, have special programs written within the software that teach themselves to read and capture license plates as they pass by.
 This is the newest technology available to view license plates.

-Cameras with license plate recognition capabilities are a great asset for many settings such as parking lots that require permits, parking garages, drive-throughs, monitored entry stations or gates, toll booths, residential communities, retail centers, car washes, parking lots with multiple entries/exits, and more.
+Cameras with license plate recognition capabilities are a great asset for many businesses and settings such as parking lots that require permits, parking garages, drive-throughs, construction sites, monitored entry stations or gates, toll booths, residential communities, retail centers, car washes, parking lots with multiple entries/exits, and more.
 They are particularly strong assets for businesses looking to secure restricted areas, monitor entrances, and enforcing parking regulations, time limits, and reserved spaces.

 Where and How to Install License Plate Capture Cameras